jim0607/Leetcode/README.md

 - [0852.
 Peak Index in a Mountain Array](Solutions/0852.Peak-Index-in-a-Mountain-Array.py) (E)
 - [0162.
 Find Peak Element](Solutions/0162.Find-Peak-Element.py) (M)
 - [0875.
 Koko Eating Bananas](Solutions/0875.Koko-Eating-Bananas.py) (M) (Construct a OOOXXX problem to find the first X)
+- [0074.
+Search a 2D Matrix](Solutions/0074.Search-a-2D-Matrix.py) (M) (Think the 2D array as a long 1D array cuz the rows and cols are sorted)

 ## Dynamic Programming